ruifontes/tesseractOCR/readme.md

 ## Informations

 This add-on uses the free and open source Tesseract OCR engine, to perform optical character recognition on an image file, PDF, JPG, TIF or other, without the need to open it.
-It also uses wia-cmd-scanner to be able to access WIA enabled scanners and perform OCR to a paper document.
+It also allows access to WIA enabled scanners to perform OCR to a paper document.
-In the NVDA menu, Preferences, a TesseractOCR section is added, where you can configure the languages to be used in recognition and the type of documents to be recognized.
+In the NVDA menu, Preferences, a TesseractOCR section is added, where you can configure the following:
-In this dialog, to be able to make OCR to password protected PDF files, you can mark to be asked for a password.
+- languages to be used in recognition;
+- the type of documents to be recognized;
-If you have this option checked, and the PDF does not have a password, just press Enter in the dialog asking for password.
+- if should be asked or not a PDF password.
+If you have this option checked, and the PDF does not have a password, just press Enter in the dialog asking for password;
+- Select the scanner to be used;
+- set the scanner resolution between 150 and 400 dpi.

 With the exception of English and Portuguese, which are already included in add-on, the other languages will be downloaded and installed when you select a language that does not already exist in the add-on.
 Note that as the number of selected recognition languages increases, the OCR process will take longer.
 We therefore recommend that you use only the languages you need.